9th Infantry Regiment "Bari"

 The 9th Infantry Regiment "Bari" (9° Reggimento Fanteria "Bari") is an active unit of the Italian Army based in Trani in Apulia.
 The regiment is part of the Italian army's infantry corps and operationally assigned to the Mechanized Brigade "Pinerolo".

-Current structure
+History

+World War I

+At the outbreak of World War I, the Brigade "Regina" formed, together with the Brigade "Pisa" and the 35th Field Artillery Regiment, the 21st Division.
+At the time the 9th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.

+Organization

-As of 2019 the 9th Infantry Regiment "Bari" consists of:
+As of 2023 the 9th Infantry Regiment "Bari" consists of: